 Weight of sample

-2.2.8 Phenol Determination
+2.2.8: Phenol Determination

 The quantity of phenol was determined using the spectrophotometer method.
 The plant sample is boiled with 50ml of (CH3CH2)2O for 15 mins.
 5ml of the boiled sample is then pipetted into 50ml flask, and 10ml of distilled water is added.
 After the addition of distilled water, 2ml of NH4OH solution and 5 ml of concentrated CH3(CH2)3CH2OH was added to the mixture.
 The samples was made up to the mark and left for 30 mins to react for colour development and measured at 505nm wavelength using spectrophotometer.

-2.2.9 Determination of Anthocynanin in the Water of Life Using The Gravimetric Method of Harborne (1984)
+2.2.9: Determination of Anthocynanin in the Water of Life Using The Gravimetric Method of Harborne (1984)

 Principle